InspiredVoltage-IVolt/SimplMessage/README.md

 Credits
 ===========

-This library is forked from [simplSockets](https://github.com/haneytron/simplsockets) by [David Haney](https://github.com/haneytron), A spinoff library of Dache that provides highly efficient, scalable, simple socket communication. http://www.dache.io.
+This library is forked from [simplSockets](https://github.com/haneytron/simplsockets) (MIT) by [David Haney](https://github.com/haneytron), A spinoff library of Dache that provides highly efficient, scalable, simple socket communication. http://www.dache.io.
 It has been significantly refactored, optimized and extended, but still a lot of the code is based on this library.

-The serialization and deserialization of objects is done using [msgpack-cli](https://github.com/msgpack/msgpack-cli) by [Yusuke Fujiwara](https://github.com/yfakariya).
+The serialization and deserialization of objects is done using [msgpack-cli](https://github.com/msgpack/msgpack-cli) (Apache) by [Yusuke Fujiwara](https://github.com/yfakariya).

-The server discovery code is done using [Beacon](https://github.com/rix0rrr/beacon) by [Rico Huijbers](https://github.com/rix0rrr)
+The server discovery code is done using [Beacon](https://github.com/rix0rrr/beacon) (MIT) by [Rico Huijbers](https://github.com/rix0rrr)